jorian/airdrop/README.md

             String::from("RU9F2EdDzUNK4LUMgjLTMDmtCmDK1a9vrY"),
             String::from("RYEufBcEUsofxwt4bGUdroRGmAQxBR8aJG")
         ])
-        .using_threshold(1.0) // all addresses need to contain at least 1 CHAIN .take()
+        .using_threshold(1.0) // only include addresses that contain at least 1 CHAIN .take()
         .unwrap();